Carabao: History

+Genetic studies have shown that the closest related populations to carabaos are the swamp buffalo populations of Taiwan, which in turn descended from swamp buffaloes from the Neolithic rice-farming cultures of the Yangtze Delta.
+This indicates that carabaos were carried along by the Austronesian migrations into the Philippines from Taiwan, and then further onward to Borneo and Sulawesi.
+Carabaos are genetically distinct from the swamp buffaloes of Peninsular Malaysia and western Indonesia (Java and Sumatra), which show closer affinities to swamp buffaloes from Mainland Southeast Asia, indicating that they originated from a different introduction pathway.

+Description

-Carabaos have the low, wide, and heavy build of draught animals.
-They vary in colour from light grey to slate grey.
+Carabaos have the low, wide, and heavy build of draft animals.
+They vary in color from light grey to slate grey.
 The horns are sickle-shaped or curve backward toward the neck.
-Chevrons are common.
+Chevrons (light-colored markings on the lower jaw and chest) are common.
 Albinoids are present in the proportion of about 3% of the buffalo population.
 Mature male carabaos weigh 420–500 kg, and females 400–425 kg.
 Height at withers of the male ranges from 127 to 137 cm, and of the female from 124 to 129 cm.